Toyota Territory Off-Roaders Association (TTORA)

 So, I went down to his dealership where we played musical chairs with the tires and rims.

-Then it was back to my rig to get my bigger tires mounted up:
+Then it was back to my rig to get my slightly bigger tires mounted up:

-So why go from MTs to ATs and only go up to 33s?
+So why did I go from MTs to ATs and only go up to 33s?

-1. Our emission test facilities around here will not test vehicles with tires 34 inches or larger.
+1. Our emission test facilities around here test vehicles with a dynamometer and cannot test vehicles with tires 34 inches or larger.

-2. IMHO, during the winter ATs have better traction on icy roads than MTs.
+2. In my opinion, during the winter ATs have better traction on icy roads than MTs.

-3. I wanted some in-town tires and ATs usually have longer wear life than MTs.
+3. I wanted some in-town off-season tires and ATs usually have longer wear life than MTs.

 4. The ATs will save wear and tear on my newer, bigger MTs I plan to get and run in the summer.

 I still needed a place and the right tools to do this project.
-So, I sent out a feeler to my chapter members and minerdude1 stepped up to the plate.
+So, I sent out a feeler to my chapter members and minerdude1 stepped up.

 So, we made arrangements to work on it during the month of January 2012.
 We started shortly before I got my 33s.